JcerelusDev/GameTouchJs/README.md

-### swipeJs is a lightweight library designed to create
+### swipperJs is a lightweight library designed to create
 a swipped button with fewer lines of codes